 By tracking her spending and making extra payments on her student debt, Nicole is moving toward financial freedom.

 J.R.
-Duren, a personal finance reporter at HighYa, racked up more than $120,000 in student loans.
-To ease his monthly payments, J.R. got on an IBR plan.
+Duren, a personal finance writer, racked up more than $120,000 in student loans.
+To ease his monthly payments, Duren got on an IBR plan.
 After 25 years of on-time repayment, any remaining balance on his student loans will be forgiven.

-But J.R. won’t be totally free of his debt.
-“Right now, my biggest struggle is figuring out how to pay for the taxes I’ll be responsible for when my IBR comes to an end,” says J.R.
+But Duren won’t be totally free of his debt.
+“Right now, my biggest struggle is figuring out how to pay for the taxes I’ll be responsible for when my IBR comes to an end,” says Duren.

 When the government forgives your loans, it often treats the balance as taxable income.
 IBR offers loan forgiveness, but you could still get hit with a huge tax bill.

 Chris Henjum is the co-founder of Esqyr, a public benefit corporation that provides affordable test prep.
-Like many other borrowers, Chris had to put off certain milestones due to student debt.
+Like many other borrowers, Henjum had to put off certain milestones due to student debt.

-“My student debt delayed significant things in my life: marriage, children, and feeling even close to financially stable,” Chris says.
+“My student debt delayed significant things in my life: marriage, children, and feeling even close to financially stable,” Henjum says.

-According to a 2015 Student Loan Hero survey, one in seven Americans with student loans have delayed marriage because of their debt.
-One in four have put off moving out of their parents’ house, and nearly half of student loan borrowers have yet to buy a car because of their loans.
+According to a 2017 Student Loan Hero survey, 35% of Americans with student loans have delayed a marriage talk with their partner because of their debt.
+From the same survey, 1 in 4 students have put off moving in with their partner, and 46% of student loan borrowers have delayed starting a family because of their loans.

-For now, Chris chips away at his student loans slowly but steadily.
-And he encourages future students to consider their return on investment when choosing a college.
+For now, Henjum chips away at his student loans slowly but steadily.
+And he encourages future students to consider their return on investment (ROI) when choosing a college.